Cassandra-Labs-Foundation/core/development-notes.md

     - As much as I'd love to use JavaScript for this as well, it makes sense to use Go and o3-mini agrees
     - Using these languages also gives us a boost with LLMs because they are better trained on older programming language than Rust which is so new

-Overall, we are not dropping Rust forever, but it doesn't make sense to pay such high development costs for memory management when it's less impactful
+Overall, we are not dropping Rust forever, but it doesn't make sense to pay such high development costs for memory management when it's less impactfulgo mod init
     - It makes more sense to iterate in Go and once we have stabilized the MVP we can re-write it in Rust if we want to

+Ok now, I've integrated Claude with our Repo so that we can start implementing Go
+    - just like GPT, it suggests with starting off with auth, which is painful, but ok
+    - Go code is organized into packages.
+Each directory represents a package, and files in the same directory are part of the same package.
+    - In the Gin framework, middleware is a function that processes requests before they reach the handlers.
+We created an authentication middleware that validates JWT tokens.

+Here is the current structure
+    - pkg/jwt: Reusable JWT package (could be used in other projects)
+    - internal/config: Configuration management
+    - internal/service/auth: Authentication business logic
+    - internal/api/auth: HTTP handlers for authentication
+    - internal/api/middleware: HTTP middleware for authentication
+    - cmd/server: Application entry point

 ## Feb 19th 2025